WHAT ARE THE LATEST UPDATES REGARDING COVID-19 & ATHLETICS?

 My student has a doctor’s appointment to get her health physical, but it is 3 days after camp or practice starts.
 Can my student still participate?

-No, students cannot participate until we have a completed athletic clearance/physical form on file.
+No, students cannot participate until we have a completed athletic clearance and have an IUSD Pre-Participation Form completed filled out.
+Section A by an athlete's parent/guardian, Section B by a physician's office showing evidence of a physicl exam completed within the past year.
 The physical exam should be completed after May 1st so that it is valid for the entire school year.

 When do practices begin?